What Are Bonds and How Do They Work?

 What Are Bonds?

 Our economy runs on debt.
-And bonds are an integral piece of the debt structure.
+And bonds are an important piece of the debt structure.
 They allow governments to function and companies to grow.
 Without bonds, large organizations vital to the economy would collapse.

 Bonds are loans made to large organizations.
 And when you buy a bond you are entering into a contract.
 The contract is between the borrower (government entity or company) and the lender (investors like you).
 Bonds are usually used by government entities and companies to finance operations.
 Before we dive into the different types of bonds, let’s review some important characteristics of bonds.